adamantine-sim/adamantine/joss/paper.md

 applications straight from the printer, requires a new approach to additive manufacturing (AM).
-This vision demands not only precise simulations for planning the build but also real-time adjustments throughout the process to obtained the desired thermomechanical evolution of the part.
+This vision demands not only precise simulations for planning the build but also real-time adjustments throughout the process to obtain the desired thermomechanical evolution of the part.
 Currently, setting AM process parameters is an expert-driven, often trial-and-error process.
 Material changes and geometry complexities can lead to unpredictable adjustments in parameters, making a purely empirical approach slow and expensive.
 We can overcome